 This is a national dish of Mauritius, and is found on just about every menu you will see.
 Be sure to try it during your study abroad experience!

 Food and beaches are a great start, but Mauritius has a lot more to offer.
 Here are just a few of the most popular activities that people enjoy on the island:

 - Helicopter tours

 - Kayaking in Tamarin Bay

-Photos by Joseph Campbell, UA Global, Getty Images
+Photos by Joseph Campbell, Arizona Global, Getty Images